Is there really value in an IT Certification?

 What is the real validation that you are knowledgeable in a field you’re claiming to be an expert in?
-Actually, expert is a very dangerous and overrated term and usually lambasted by Powerpoint consultants.
+Expert is a very dangerous and overrated term and usually lambasted by Powerpoint consultants.
 I agree that experience is the best teacher but it becomes helpful if the experience is ‘fruitful’.
 I had a conversation with a former colleague of mine who told me that it doesn’t matter if you have 10 years of experience if the function is just the same.
 You become knowledgeable about this specific work in the first year and repeat it in the next 9 years.
-Is that 10 year experience then significant?
-Or this experience only has the same weight of an employee in its second year doing the same job?
+Is that 10-year experience then significant?
+Or this experience only has the same weight as an employee in its second year doing the same job?

-Personally, I think the reasons why certifications exist are to standardize, validate and educate.
+I think the reasons why certifications exist are to standardize, validate and educate.
 Now, I know for a fact that nothing beats experience.
-It invalidates, however, this fact if you just ping the servers, assign IP’s to computers and create an Excel report using Pivot table for the next 20 years.
+It invalidates, however, this fact if you just ping the servers, assign IPs to computers and create an Excel report using the Pivot table for the next 20 years.
 Certification is a qualification.
 If you say in an HR interview, “I’m an expert in database management.” but you don’t have any certification to support that, then how can you claim this assertion?
-Probably you will answer, “My peers, friends and parents can vouch for me.”
-Unfortunately, the HR won’t take your parents’ word for your skill something objective.
-Looking at the other side, the good question could be, “If you really are good in database, why don’t you just take a DB2 exam to validate it?”
+Probably you will answer, “My peers, friends, and parents can vouch for me.”
+Unfortunately, HR won’t take your parents’ word for your skill something objective.
+Looking at the other side, the good question could be, “If you are good in Database, why don’t you just take a DB2 exam to validate it?”

 Lastly, I think certifications try to cover all the topics, not just some points you’re expert in.
 Because it is a standard, it teaches you how to, for example, program properly and efficiently.
 It teaches you other techniques that you may not have known or tried yet.

 Experience and certification complement each other.
 However, you cannot discredit the benefits of having a certification.
-In a similar way, most IT jobs require that you are a graduate of a 4-year course.
-That is actually the first qualification.
-Regardless whether you have 10 years of experience, you need to be a graduate to be qualified.
+Similarly, most IT jobs require that you are a graduate of a 4-year course.
+That is the first qualification.
+Regardless of whether you have 10 years of experience, you need to be a graduate to be qualified.
 It might just be a piece of paper, but that is the qualification.